The Best Activities, Attractions, Sights and Tours in New Zealand

 51. Learn About New Zealand History at the Waitangi Treaty Grounds

 Go to the site where the Treaty of Waitangi was signed; the document that made New Zealand a nation.
-The Waitangi Treaty Grounds offers a museum, carving studios, bushwalks, a historic homestead and Maori culture performances (more info on Viator and Tripadvisor).
+The Waitangi Treaty Grounds offers a museum, carving studios, bushwalks, a historic homestead and Maori culture performances (more info on Viator and Klook).

 52. Zipline Through the Forest in Rotorua